KByrski/REdiSplats/README.md

 # Building the interactive Windows viewer / optimizer application

 - Create the new Windows Desktop Application project and name it "REdiSplats";
-- Remove the newly generated RaySplats.cpp file containing the code template;
+- Remove the newly generated REdiSplats.cpp file containing the code template;
 - In **Build Dependencies** -> **Build Customizations...** select the checkbox matching your installed CUDA version.
 On our test system, we had to select the following checkbox:

   **CUDA 12.4(.targets, .props)**